-Antigen presentation is the process by which peptide fragments from the proteins of pathogens or the host are partially degraded and then displayed (or 'presented') on the surfaces of cells in complex with MHC molecules.
-Once bound to MHC, antigens can be recognized by cognate T cells, which then respond either by killing the original antigen-presenting cell (APC) or else by activating it along with other cells.
+Antigen presentation is the process by which peptide fragments from the proteins of pathogens or the host are partially degraded and then displayed (or "presented") on the surfaces of cells in complex with MHC molecules.
+Once bound to MHC, antigens can be recognized by cognate T cells which then respond by either killing the original antigenpresenting cell or else activating it along with other cells.
 While antigen presentation may appear to occur only at molecular and cellular scales, events at other scales also affect the outcome.
-For instance, antigen presentation to naive T cells occurs within the larger context of the lymph node (LN), and other chemical signals (e.g. cytokines produced by other cells) within the LN or the topology of the LN itself may affect whether APCs are able to contact and activate T cells.
+For instance, antigen presentation to naïve T cells occurs within the larger context of the lymph node (LN), and other chemical signals (e.g. cytokines produced by other cells) within the LN or the topology of the LN itself may affect whether APCs are able to contact and activate T cells.
 Similarly, the ability of effector T cells to traffic out of the LN and throughout the body will affect the time course of an infection.
 The success of antigen presentation therefore depends on events occurring at multiple biological scales (Fig. 1).